 STANDING COMMITTEES: These committees are created by the bylaws of the fellowship.

 Spirituality (Program) Committee: The Program Committee facilitates Sunday programming, including both fellowship and outside presentations; serves as a resource for program ideas and formats; selects and arranges dates for visiting ministers/speakers; seating arrangements, cassette tape recording of the service and other supplies and items needed for the Sunday program; and coordinates with the treasurer the payment of speakers and with the Publicity Committee to publicize the program.
+Music Sub-Committee: This committee works with the sporituality committee to develop the musical portion of worship services.
+It is responsible for the tuning and repairing of the piano and the organ.
+It also reviews and acquires sheet music including hymnal supplements.

 Religious Education Committee: (Adult and Children): This committee is responsible for setting up programs to help the children of the fellowship to develop their own spiritual beliefs and ethics.
 The committee recruits teachers, adopts curricula, budgets and orders supplies and equipment for classrooms and coordinates child care for religious services.
 The committee is also responsible for the adult religious education program that runs on the alternate Sundays from our regular services.